blueskysolarracing/door/docs/slock.rst

 Programming: Algorithms, Principles, and Foundations by Michel Raynal.

-The usual acquire/release interface as modelled by :class:`door.primitives.Primitive` is not sufficient to describe the functionalities of shared locks.
-Therefore, we expand the interface as follows:
+The usual acquire/release interface as modelled by :class:`door.primitives.Acquirable` is not sufficient to describe the functionalities of shared locks.
+Therefore, for :class:`door.primitives.Waitable`, we expand the interface as follows:

 - acquire-read
 - release-read